About Harvey F. Siegel

 Since law school, Mr. Siegel has been involved in Hillel of Buffalo, an organization that provides cultural continuity and religious services to college students.
 In 2008, he created an Ark for Hillel, which holds the sacred Torah scrolls.

-Currently, Mr. Siegel lives in Amherst, New York with Samantha, a chocolate Labrador retriever, who frequently comes to work with him.
+Currently, Mr. Siegel lives in Amherst, New York with Samantha, a chocolate Labrador retriever, and his Great Dane Zeus who frequently comes to work with him.